hav4ik/hav4ik.github.io/articles/_posts/2019-01-07-lorenz-attractor.md

 ## 4. The Geometric Model

 What exactly is the *Geometric Lorenz Attractor* in the *Problem 14 formulation* in previous section?
 As it was untractable to extract rigorous information of the dynamics of system \eqref{eq:lorenzsys}, a geometric model of the Lorenz Flow was proposed by [John Guckenheimer (1976)][geometric-model].
 The model was extensively studied, but the original equations remained a puzzle.
-It is important to node that while the geometric model is not a single model but a *family* of models that implies a [vector field][vector-field] with certain features, the [original proof (W. Tucker, 2002)][orig-proof] only considers a specific model.
+It is important to note that while the geometric model is not a single model but a *family* of models that implies a [vector field][vector-field] with certain features, the [original proof (W. Tucker, 2002)][orig-proof] only considers a specific model.

 {% capture imblock2 %}
     {{ site.url }}/articles/images/2019-01-07-lorenz-attractor/geometric_model.svg